High-sensitivity Kinetic Inductance Detector Arrays for the Probe Far-Infrared Mission for Astrophysics: Long-wavelength array multitone measurements

 \subsection{Electrical characterization}

 A measurement of $S_{21}$ vs readout frequency is presented in Fig.~\ref{fig:vna_rough}.
 The array yielded 941 out of 1,008 resonances, corresponding to a fabrication yield of 93\%.
-The resonance frequencies are spread out over a bandwidth of 800 MHz centered on 800 MHz.
+The resonance frequencies are spread out over a bandwidth of 800 MHz centered on 800 MHz. {No resonances were found below 400 MHz or above 1200 MHz within the measurement band of 10-5,000 MHz}.
 During design we assumed a 10 nH inductor.
 However, based on the measurements presented here, as well as measurements of arrays using the same Nb layout in combination with different absorbers, we conclude that the inductors have an inductance of approximately 20 nH.
 This reduces the resonance frequencies by $\sqrt{2}$ from the design and matches the measured frequencies of the array.
-Quality factors derived from fitting the measured resonance features are also plotted in Fig.~\ref{fig:vna_rough}.
-We measure a mean internal quality factor of $Q_i=7,300,000$.
-Hence, our resonator quality factor, $Q_r$ is dominated by the coupling quality factor, for which we measure a mean value of $Q_c = 37,000$.
+Quality factors ({defined in Zmuidzinas 2012 \cite{zmuidzinas_superconducting_2012}}) are derived from fitting the measured resonance features {at the base blackbody temperature of 5.4 K} and plotted in Fig.~\ref{fig:vna_rough}.
+We measure a mean internal quality factor of $Q_i=7,300,000$ {with a standard deviation of 200,000}.
+Hence, our resonator quality factor, $Q_r$ is dominated by the coupling quality factor, for which we measure a mean value of $Q_c = 37,000$ {with a standard deviation of 30,000}.
 This matches the design value of $Q_c = 30,000$ and the observed spread is within fabrication tolerances.